estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 ## Automated unpacking

-This approach consists by using some tool to extract the packed payload for you. it is a core decision when dealing with deadlines.
+This approach consists by using some tool to extract the packed payload. it is a core decision when dealing with deadlines.

 Some of them are: